abuslang/AttackPathCVEList/README.md

    * List of resources without CVEs
    * Total count statistics

+## Logic

+Fetches attack path alerts using initial parameters For each alert:

+Gets detailed alert information
+Extracts CVE data from alert metadata
+Collects resource information if CVEs are present Maintains lists of resources with/without CVEs

 ## Common Issues

 1. **Authentication Errors**: Verify your API credentials in `config.py`